jalcine/website/_drafts/2013-09-03-kde-and-networking-thoughts.markdown

 box, but the feedback and updates (every month!) are great too.
 I might also like it a lot too since a lot of the code base is written with C++.

-## Information Sharing
+## Peer Discovery

-However, if there's one thing that does strike me as odd, it's network information sharing with KDE.
-Now, the only system that I've seen this done properly is probably Windows.
-Whenever you connect to a new network (specificially wireless, I haven't tried Ethernet connections), it asks for the network type.
+Whenever you connect to a new network on Windows (XP SP2 and greater, I think, and specificially a wireless network, I haven't tried Ethernet connections), it asks for the network type.
 Now, some might disregard this window, but this determines the amount of information that the platform should expose the new network.
 If you're a casual Linux user with no real tinkering, not much about your system is ever visible over the network.
 However, software like Samba, ZeroConf/Avahi and others can eventually a bit of a hassle to constantly switch on and off.

 Using Avahi to look at my local network over ZeroConf, I get a bit of